Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Pathvy

-UT Austin Selectivity for Out of State Students
+UT Austin Selectivity for Out-of-State Students

 The UT Austin acceptance rate looks very different for students applying from outside Texas.
-For the 2024–2025 cycle, roughly 23,000 out of state students applied, and only 2,332 were admitted.
-That translates to an out of state acceptance rate of about 10%.

 UT Austin Transfer Acceptance Rate